Susie Päivärinta

 Susanne Elisabeth "Susie" Päivärinta (also Sussie, born 10 May 1964) is a Swedish singer and artist of Finnish ancestry.
 She scored a number of hits in the 1980s and early 1990s with the duo Lili & Susie, with her sister Lili Päivärinta.
 Their most famous was their 1987 song "Oh Mama" which spent six weeks in the top five of the Swedish singles chart.
 They also competed at Melodifestivalen 1989 and in the Eurovision Song Contest with "Okey okey".
 In 1990, their song What's the Colour of Love also hit the top 5.
 The duo reunited in 2008 and competed at Melodifestivalen 2009 with the song Show Me Heaven, which peaked at number 6 in the Swedish singles chart.
 Päivärinta wrote C'est la vie!
 It's Alright!, performed by Lucia Perez, and Diamonds, performed by Melissa, which were both featured at Eurovision Song Contest 2011.
-Päivärinta helped write Baby Doll by the bad Top Cats, which was selected for Melodifestivalen 2012 and reached 20 on the Swedish national radio chart.
+Päivärinta helped write Baby Doll by the band Top Cats, which was selected for Melodifestivalen 2012 and reached 20 on the Swedish national radio chart.